 On April 26, 2024, a purported stockholder of the Company filed a lawsuit, captioned Klobus v.
 Akero Therapeutics, Inc., No. 3:24-cv-02534 (N.D.
 Cal.), in the U.S. District Court for the Northern District of California against the Company and three of its officers.
 The suit purports to be filed on behalf of a class of stockholders who purchased or otherwise acquired Company common stock between September 13, 2022 and October 9, 2023.
 The suit asserts claims under the Exchange Act for alleged misstatements and omissions regarding the Company's Phase 2b SYMMETRY study.
 The complaint seeks damages in an unspecified amount.
-On June 25, 2024, certain purported stockholders of the Company filed motions to be appointed lead plaintiff in the lawsuit and have their counsel appointed as lead counsel.
-The court has not yet ruled on those motions.
+The court appointed lead plaintiffs and lead counsel on August 2, 2024.
+Lead Plaintiffs filed an amended complaint on September 24, 2024.
+Defendants' anticipated motion to dismiss is due on November 18, 2024.
+A hearing on Defendants' anticipated motion to dismiss has not yet been scheduled.
 Due to the early stage of this matter, it is not possible to determine the probability or amount of potential related costs.
 The Company intends to vigorously defend against the lawsuit.